PrinceDhananjay-cyber/natas-ctf-progress/natas1/walkthrough.md

 # Natas 1 Walkthrough

 ## Objective
 Find the password of the level

 ## Approach
-Inspect the web page using right click the page then inspect
+Since you can't inspect the page with right click instead you should do ctrl + shift c to open dev tools

 ## Observe
-Observe the html page then expand the body
+Observe the html page then expand the body element then , edit with html and then you can access the password for Natas 2

-## Solution
 Congrats you got the solution